ianhi/custom-ipywidget-howto/available-methods.md

   }
 ```

 It's probably better for each view to register a callback with `this.model.on` than to use this as doing so is simpler.
-I had gravitated towards this because I was worried that the callbacks would continue to be called even after that view was inaccesible - but it turns out this is not the case.
+I had gravitated towards this because I was worried that the callbacks would continue to be called even after that view was inaccessible - but it turns out this is not the case.

 # python